-As all the bearings are packed with grease before leaving the works, lubricators are not provided.
-After the motor cycle has run, say, 10,000 miles, the Magdyno should be dismantled for cleaning, adjustment and repacking with grease.
-This is carried out preferably at the nearest Lucas Service Depot.
+As all the bearings and the gear wheels are packed with grease before leaving the works, lubricators are not provided.
+After the motor cycle has run, say, 10,000 miles, the "Magdyno" should be dismantled for cleaning, adjustment and repacking with grease.
+This is carried out, preferably, at the nearest Lucas Service Depot.